TheHive-Project/CortexDocs/installation/rpm-guide.md

 This will install TheHive Project's repository (in `/etc/yum.repos.d/thehive-rpm.repo`) and the GPG public key (in `/etc/pki/rpm-gpg/GPG-TheHive-Project`).

-Then you will able to install Cortex package using yum
+Then you will able to install Cortex package using `yum`:
 ```
 yum install cortex
 ```